 Confirmation.
 Confirmation is a formal profession of faith, ratifying vows given at Baptism, ending with congregational prayer and received by a Bishop through the laying of hands.
 Confirmees are catechized prior to public exam.
 Anglicans normally require Confirmation (or the desire of) before partaking in Holy Communion.
 The desire for confirmation and occasional Holy Communion are minimal requisites to UE membership.

 Evangelical.
 ‘Evangelical’ generally means “of the gospel”.
 But, Evangelicals are also strong advocates for educating laity in matters of Faith.
-The pastoral ethos behind catechism & preaching implies an optimism about the capacity of lay people to be Holy, likewise encouraging their spiritual gifts and roles in ministry.
-So, our prochapel advances lay-offices like class leaders, stewards, exhorters, & preachers.
+The pastoral ethos behind catechism & preaching implies an optimism about the capacity of the gospel to make lay-people Holy, also encouraging their spiritual gifts and roles in ministry.
+So, our prochapel advances certain lay-offices like leaders, stewards, exhorters, & preachers.